The Best Workout Routine for Skinny Beginners

 - Neck curls to bulk up your neck.

-Now that we’ve covered the best training principles and exercises, we can build the workout routine.
-There are simpler workout routines than this one, but they aren’t as effective.
-There are more complicated workout routines, but they aren’t more effective.
+This is a simple workout program designed to maximize muscle growth overall, with a bit of extra emphasis on the areas you’re probably most eager to grow.
+There are simpler workout plans than this one, but they aren’t as effective.
+There are more complicated workout routines, but they aren’t any more effective.

 Workout 1